ss3sim/ss3sim/cran-comments.md

 ## Resubmission
-This is a resubmission ss3sim, where the version has increased to 1.0.2.
+This is a resubmission ss3sim, where the version has increased to 1.0.3.
-In this version I have taken care of a broken link in one of the vignettes that referenced the Introduction vignette (see below).
+In this version I have taken care of the broken links that had a wrong case, i.e., I vs. i.

 ### Note
 The package maintainer was changed from Sean Anderson <sean@seananderson.ca>